 Section1 of the MFMA, Act 56 of 2003 states that the SDBIP should make projections for each month of the revenue to be collected by source and by vote.
 The targets and performance indicators need to be reported on quarterly basis as per MFMA, 2003.
-The 2020/2021 SDBIP of uThukela district municipality was approved by Council on the 28 May 2020.
+The 2021/2022 Draft SDBIP of uThukela district municipality was approved and is attached as an annexure.